 Doctor in Robotics, Thomas defended his PhD on the modelling, design and control of robots.
 Prolific inventor, his garage is larger than a fablab!
 Here at ORTHOPUS, he brings his cross-functional expertise to the various R&D projects.

 Communication Officer for ten years, Mona has sharpened her tools in the associative community at the crossroads between the Fablabs world, Social Economy and scientific and technical cultures.
 Here at ORTHOPUS, she implements and drives the communication and marketing strategy.

-Mechanical engineering student at the INSA in Lyon, Lucie is completing her end-of-course internship at ORTHOPUS and is making her contribution to the myoelectric prosthetic hand development project.
-More specifically, she studies the movement transmission between the motor and the fingers, in order to reduce the size of the components and the energy consumption.
+Mechanical engineering student at the University of Technology of Compiègne, Romain is completing his end-of-course internship at ORTHOPUS to contribute to the 2 motors arm support development project.
+More specifically, he is studying the movement transmission between the motors and the arm.

 ORTHOPUS, our ship, is currently berthed at the Karting, a business centre located on l’Île de Nantes, in the close vicinity of the Elephant (Machines de l’Île) and near the Hangar à Bananes.

 Our R&D Lab is equipped with numerous prototyping machines (electronic, 3D printers) thus enabling us to quickly prototype our solutions and validate our frugal innovation approach.